sudonikita/Boston_Housing/README.md

 Number of Cases: The dataset contains a total of 506 cases.

-*There are 14 attributes in each case of the dataset.
+-There are 14 attributes in each case of the dataset.
 They are:
 	CRIM - per capita crime rate by town
 	ZN - proportion of residential land zoned for lots over 25,000 sq.ft.
 	INDUS - proportion of non-retail business acres per town.